 Bit Order - .Within a binary integer, if the most-significant bit is assigned bit position 1, then the bit order is most-significant-bit first.
 If the least-significant bit is assigned bit position 1, then the bit order is least-significant-bit first.
 When the bit order is most-significant-bit first, then the least-significant bit of byte N is considered to be adjacent to the most-significant bit of byte N+1.
-When the bit order is least-significant-bit first, then the most-significant bit of byte N is considered to be adjacent to the least-significant bit of byte N+1.
+When the bit order is least-significant-bit first, then the most-significant bit of byte N is considered to be adjacent to the least-significant bit of byte N is considered to be adjacent to the least-significant bit of byte N is considered to be adjacent to the least-significant bit of byte N+1.

 Bit Position - The data stream is assumed to be a collection of consecutively numbered unsigned bytes.
 Each byte is a numeric value from 0 to 255.
-The bits of a byte are referred to by their numerical significance as the 2^n bit, for n from 0 to 7.
-Hence, the byte value $255 = 2^7 + 2^6 + 2^5 + 2^4 + 2^3 + 2^2 + 2^1 + 2^0$.
-The 2^7 -bit is the most-significant bit, and the 2^0 -bit is the least significant bit.
+The bits of a byte are referred to by their numerical significance as the $2^n$ bit, for n from 0 to 7.
+Hence, the byte value $255 = 2^7 + 2^6 + 2^5 + 2^4 + 2^3 + 2^2 + 2^1 + 2^0$ .
+The $2^7$ -bit is the most-significant bit, and the $2^0$ -bit is the least significant bit.
 The bits within each byte are assigned numbered bit positions 1 to 8 according to the bit order.
 Given a bit-order, every bit in the data stream has a unique bit position.